microsoft/nni/docs/en_US/CommunitySharings/NNI_colab_support.md

 # Use NNI on Google Colab
-NNI can easily run on Google's colab platform.
-However, colab doesn't expose its public IP and ports, so by default you can not access NNI's web ui on colab.
+NNI can easily run on Google Colab platform.
+However, colab doesn't expose its public IP and ports, so by default you can not access NNI's Web UI on colab.
 To solve this, you need a reverse proxy software like `ngrok` or `frp`.
-This tutorial will show you how to use ngrok to access NNI's web ui on colab.
+This tutorial will show you how to use ngrok to access NNI's Web UI on colab.

 ## How to Open NNI's WebUI on Google's Colab